-- Stir the bananas, eggs, maple extract, and coconut milk into the maple syrup & butter mixture until well combined.
+- Stir the bananas and egg into the maple syrup & butter mixture until well combined.

 - Pour half of the flour mixture into the banana mixture, stirring until just combined.
 Add the second half and do the same.

-- Pour the 1/2 cup of chopped pecans into the mixture and stir until just combined and there are no pockets of dry flour in the mixture.
+- Leave about 2 tablespoons of the chocolate chips to the side, then pour the rest into the mixture and stir until just combined and there are no pockets of dry flour in the mixture.

-- Once cooked, take the bread out of the loaf pan and let cool at least 10 minutes before serving.
+- Once cooked, take the muffins out of the oven and remove from muffin pan.
+Let cool at 5 minutes before serving.